 As far as conditions go, I was a bit disappointed yesterday.
 This is a beautiful course in a beautiful setting, but it was a little beat up.
 I found the greens to be in nice shape.
 For our group, they rolled pretty true.
 However, I did hear a number of players afterward complaining that they were a bit “inconsistent.”
 I thought they were the nicest part of the course.
 The tee boxes were a mixed bag.
 Some were more sand than grass and others were great.

 The fairways were the weak part.
-Lots of brown spots, which took away some of the visual appeal of the course.
-Just really dried out, so there were a lot of crunchy and bare spots throughout the fairways and rough.
+There are a lot of brown spots, which took away some of the visual appeal of the course.
+It was just really dried out, so there were a lot of crunchy and bare spots throughout the fairways and rough.
 I only had a few decent lies all day.
 The bunkers (especially the greenside ones) could use more or softer sand.
 Our group was having a hell of a time in the greenside ones.
 Many of the bunkers have very steep/deep faces and they are hard to get out of with the sand that’s in there.

 Otherwise, it was still a great day on a fun, but tough little course.
 Afterward, I hung out with a few of the guys and went to get some Korean BBQ for dinner at a place in nearby north SD (not sure the name, but it was very tasty).
 Looking forward to the next GK event at Malibu!